UNICT-DMI/Telegram-SpottedDMI-Bot/README.md

   comments: true # whether or not the channel the bot will send the posts to has comments enabled
   admin_group_id: -300 # id of the admin group the bot will use
   n_votes: 2 # votes needed to approve/reject a pending post
-  remove_after_h: 12 # number of hours after wich pending posts will be automatically by /clean_pending
+  remove_after_h: 12 # pending posts older than this number of hours will be removed by /clean_pending
   report_wait_mins: 30 # number of minutes the user has to wait before being able to report another user again
   report:
     true # whether to add a report button as an inline keyboard after each post